 - On the wrong side of the dress, zig-zag across the hem catching in the raw edge.

 - Finish by giving your hem a final press.
 This is important as it flattens the stitches giving a professional finish.

-And that's it!
-A great looking dress that is easy to make and comfortable to wear.
+And that's it, you now know how to hem knit fabric!
+Sew great looking clothing that is easy to make and comfortable to wear.
 What more could you want!